apache/amoro/README.md

 ## Features

-- Self-managed - Automatically compact small files and change files, regularly delete expired data to ensure the quality of table queries, and reduce system costs.
+- Self-optimizing - Continuously optimizing tables, including compacting small files, change files, regularly delete expired files to keep high query performance and reducing storage costs.
-- Multiple Formats - Support different table formats to meet different scenario requirements and provide them with unified management capabilities.
+- Multiple Formats - Support different table formats such as Iceberg, Mixed-Iceberg and Mixed-Hive to meet different scenario requirements and provide them with unified management capabilities.
-- Catalog Service - Provide a unified metadata management service for all computing engines, which can also be combined with existing metadata services.
+- Catalog Service - Provide a unified catalog service for all computing engines, which can also used with existing metadata store service such as Hive Metastore and AWS Glue.
-- Rich Plugins - Offers a wide selection of external plugins to meet different scenarios such as automatic data optimizing, data analysis.
+- Rich Plugins - Provide various plugins to integrate with other systems, like continuously optimizing with Flink and data analysis with Spark and Kyuubi.
-- Management Tools - Visual management tools provide rich monitoring and management capabilities to help users get started easily.
+- Management Tools - Provide a variety of management tools, including WEB UI and standard SQL command line, to help you get started faster and integrate with other systems more easily.
 - Infrastructure Independent - Can be easily deployed and used in private environments, cloud environments, hybrid cloud environments, and multi-cloud environments.

 ## Modules